mmayo888/GeneExpressionDatasets/biolab/readme.md

 # Datasets
-Source: These datasets are supplementary material from the paper here: http://www.biolab.si/supp/bi-cancer/
+These datasets are supplementary material from the paper here: http://www.biolab.si/supp/bi-cancer/

 The datasets came from here: